 The library uses social media to encourage patron interaction and promote services and programs.
 All posts should be relevant to the library, its patrons, or the surrounding community.
 Political campaigning, commercial advertising, abusive or hateful language, personal information, harassment of any kind, spam, or anything else deemed to be contrary or outside the library’s goals will not be permitted.

-The Library Director assigns posting tasks to personnel.
+The Library Director assigns posting tasks to personnel who act within the confines of selected platforms.
 Those employees are the only persons authorized to post content to the library social media accounts or respond to comments.
 If inaccurate information is inadvertently posted, staff will endeavor to correct the original content in a timely manner.

 Patrons are welcome and encouraged to comment on and share the social media posts created by the library.
 All responses must conform to the terms of service for the platform.
 Political, commercial, or otherwise inappropriate material will be removed at the sole discretion of library management.
 Patron posts should be regarded as the opinion of the individual poster and not the library or its staff.